malikfcarroll/Project-1---Pandas--Matplotlib/Final Product_Written.md

 Using data, I aimed to answer these questions by looking at four key performance statistics over the course of a player's career: points, rebounds, and field goal percentage.
 My prediction going into the project was that all four of these statistics would follow somewhat of a bell-shaped curve over time, meaning that the middle years of their careers would be the most productive, with the beginning and ending years the least.
 More specifically, I hypothesized that the ages of 26-30 would be the prime years of a given player's career.
-From my intuition and prior knowledge, I surmised that during these years, a player's physical ability, as well as skills and knowledge of the game would both be converging at or near their peaks.

 When I went about finding a data set to pose these questions to, there were several important factors that were considered:
     Consistency of time period